FlowAlign/FlowAlign/README.md

 If you use `--efficient_memory`, text encoder will pre-compute text embeddings and is removed from the GPU.

-This allows us to solve inverse problem with a single GPU with VRAM 24GB.
+This allows us to run image editing with a single GPU with VRAM 24GB.

 <!--
 ## Pre-trained Models